 cold medications since the syrup can cause enamel decay.

-Cough due to the common cold is probably the most common cause of
+Cough due to the viral infection is probably the most common cause of

 acute cough.
 In a significant subset of patients with "postinfectious"